zephraph/next-now-ssr-issue/README.md

 # Next Now SSR Bug reproduction

+**Note**: This is fixed when tested on vercel 19.2.0.
+Everything below is out of date and for historical context.

+---

 This is a simple static + next.js app that specify's a custom now build and routing.

 ```